Alicia Silverstone & Mena Suvari 'Horrified' By Size Of Retro Clothing Worn On 'American Woman'

 “We used a ton of polyester,” Gellman added.
 “It was very big then.
 When it came to things like bathing suits and jeans, they didn’t have a lot of give.
 The bathing suits that the girls wore didn’t have the same level of flexibility and stretchability that we have now.”

 The 68-year-old has worked in the costume and wardrobe departments of movies and television shows since the mid-1970s.
-Her credits include the 1987 Elisabeth Shue film Adventures in Babysitting, the 2013-2014 Rebel Wilson TV series Super Fun Night, and Kate Walsh’s 2014-2015 show Bad Judge.
+Her credits include the 1987 Elisabeth Shue film, Adventures in Babysitting, the 2013-2014 Rebel Wilson TV series, Super Fun Night, and Kate Walsh’s 2014-2015 show, Bad Judge.

 Gellman and the show’s stars get into more detail about the series’ fashions in featurettes, titled “The Fashion of American Woman,” on the Paramount Network’s website.
 In one clip, which can be seen below, she talks about a sexy purple dress with bugle beads Silverstone’s character wears in an episode.

 In another clip, Gellman talks about maxi dresses being a staple in Suvari’s character’s wardrobe.

 “Kathleen’s style is really fun, and effervescent, and vibrant, and trendy but still individual to her,” explains Suvari.

 American Woman airs Thursday nights at 10 p.m.
 ET on the Paramount Network.